byondnabove-commits/freelo/apps/docs/architecture/organization.md

 member
 ```

-A user may belong to more than one organization.
+A user may belong to multiple organizations.

-A session tracks which organization is currently active.
+The active organization is determined by the authenticated session.

 ---

 # Resolving Organization Context

-The client never sends an organization identifier.
+The client never supplies an organization identifier.

-Organization context is always derived server-side:
+Organization context is always derived server-side.

 ```txt
 Session